Assessing the impact of light technologies in bottom trawl crustacean fisheries in Porto Santo Sefano, Italy

 Mediterranean Discards are particularly abundant in cases of low commercial value species such as Blackmouth Catshark (Galeus melastomus), and Greater Forkbeard (Phycis blennoides).

-- Assessing the impact of using artificial lights (green/blue/white lights around the head rope and the upper panel of the net body) to reduce fish by-catch, while not losing catch of invertebrates.
+- Assessed the impact of using artificial lights (green/blue/white lights around the head rope and the upper panel of the net body) to reduce fish by-catch, while not losing catch of invertebrates.

-- Assessing the impact of artificial lights both in terms of crustaceans catch efficiency and unwanted catches (size spectra and qualitative and quantitative composition of discards).
+- Assessed the impact of artificial lights both in terms of crustaceans catch efficiency and unwanted catches (size spectra and qualitative and quantitative composition of discards).

-- Comparing catch rates of target species (crustaceans) and unwanted catches in bottom trawling with and without lights.
+- Compared catch rates of target species (crustaceans) and unwanted catches in bottom trawling with and without lights.

-- Identifying the strategy actually used by local fishermen when using artificial light.
+- Identified the strategy actually used by local fishermen when using artificial light.

 - Monitoring fish discarding practices.